10 best practices for your HR project management

 9. Set up a monitoring dashboard

-• Quickly visualize overall project progress
+• Quickly visualize overall progress

-• Identify deviations from initial project plans
+• Identify deviations from initial schedule

 • Anticipating potential risks